U.S. restricting travel from India amid raging COVID outbreak

 The United States' first shipment of emergency medical aid supplies arrived in India on Friday, as the country has reported more than 300,000 new cases each day for the last week.
 India's health care system received more than 400 oxygen cylinders, nearly a million test kits and other supplies.

+"So, on the issue of India, the - we have announced that there's going to be a travel restriction starting on Tuesday on the advice of the Centers of Disease Control," she said.
+"Our COVID-19 experts, medical experts, our national security advisers.
+It is important to note, as I said earlier, that we have a responsibility as the United States in particular as it relates to the people that we have partnered with over the years."

 India reports that more than 200,000 people there have died from COVID-19, but the real figure is believed to be higher.
-The U.S. has still not agreed to release doses of AstraZeneca's COVID-19 vaccine or any other vaccine to India, although President Biden said earlier this week he's discussed the matter with Indian Prime Minister Narendra Modi.
+The U.S. has still not agreed to release doses of AstraZeneca's COVID-19 vaccine or any other vaccine to India, although President Biden said earlier this week he's discussed the matter with India's prime minister.